nginyc/rafiki/README.md

 ```

 Then, together with the `name` & `task` fields, upload the output serialized model file as the `model_serialized` field of a multi-part form data request.

-## Using Rafiki with the Admin Python module

-Use the Rafiki Admin Python module on the Python CLI.
-You'll need to install the Rafiki Admin's Python dependencies by running `pip install -r ./rafiki/admin/requirements.txt`.
-You'll also need to make sure `POSTGRES_HOST` and `POSTGRES_PORT` are configured right to communicate directly to the DB.

 ## Troubleshooting